shunohearthstone-hash/ESP-32-RFID-WebUI/README.md

 A small RFID access control project built around an ESP32 with a SSD1306 display and a lightweight Python server + dashboard.

 - When connected it syncs with the server using ETag/If-None-Match semantics for minimum filesystem and network strain.
-- Stores a compact authorization bitset on the device for authorization during network interruption with seamless reconnection.
+- Stores a compact authorization bitset on the device
+- Can authorizate during network interruption
+- Seamless reconnection.